 Aside from the physical gains from permanently removing facial hair, the self-confidence gained is enormous.
 Transwomen live in constant fear of a 5 o’clock shadow becoming visible.
 There is only so much thick make-up you can wear in an effort to conceal hair growth.
 Unfortunately, beard hair is the fastest growing hair on your body!
 Depending on how fast your beard grows, this can be a simple annoyance, or something you live in constant fear of people seeing.

 Removing facial hair also assists with optimal facial surgery outcomes.
 The densely packed follicles of the male beard can add 8mm to 10mm of thickness to the soft tissue of the jaw and distort the results achieved from facial surgery.
 Prior to facial surgery, there is no guesswork in attempting to reconcile your jawline outcome after surgery with your hoped for outcome after hair removal.

-Why galvanic electrolysis is best
+Why galvanic electrolysis is best for transwomen

 Surface treatments for hair removal such as shaving, waxing and depilatory creams have no effect on the hair for more than 1 or 2 millimetres below the skin’s surface.
 Nor will they make any contribution toward softening the jawline where densely packed beard follicles are emphasising it.